Abdu11a/WeaterMap/README.md

 ### [openweathermap API : ](https://openweathermap.org/api)

 **This app uses the openweathermap API to get :**
-- City geo location,coordinate latitude and longitude
+- City geo location,coordinate latitude and longitude.
-- City nam and Country code
+- City nam and Country code.
-- Weather Description
+- Weather Description.
-- sunset and sunrise time
+- sunset and sunrise time.
-- temperature
+- temperature in Dgree.
-- Weather icon for despalay icon in **Weather View**
+- Weather icon for despalay icon in **Weather View**.